 What is the compulsory attendance age for homeschooling?
 The compulsory age for school attendance in Georgia is between the child’s 6th and 16th birthdays.
 In other words, if your child will be 6* years old or older by Sept 1, you must report your child as homeschooling and they must stay in some form of legal education through the age of 16.
 It is important to note that even though the compulsory age of attendance is through age 16, a parent/guardian must continue to report their child as homeschooling to the DOE until s/he has completed his/her home study program.
 Failure to report a child as homeschooling beyond the age of 16 would constitute the student as a drop out, whether he/she completes the work beyond that age or not.

-*There is an exception to the compulsory attendance age of 6 if a child has been enrolled in a public or private school for more than 20 days.
+*There is an exception to the compulsory attendance age of 6 if a child has been enrolled in a public school for more than 20 days.
 In this case, the parent would need to report the child to the DOE as homeschooling.
 An example of this would be if a child was in a public school kindergarten for more than 20 days.
 Even though the child may be 5 years old or turned 6 after Sept 1, the parent is required to report them as homeschooling.